 In this example, our Net Profit Margin is 34%, which is a lot lower than our Gross Profit Margin of 75% for a single product.

 If you take into account your Net Profit Margin, you’ll find that your overall break-even ROAS is higher because you’re taking other expenses into consideration.

 Although it’s not best practice to calculate break-even ROAS using Net Profit Margin, in this example a 34% Net Profit Margin would have a 2.94 break-even ROAS.
 It’s a good idea to take Net Profit Margin into consideration when you’re setting your actual target ROAS for each product and product category though.
 In our example, setting the target ROAS to 4-5x (400-500%) would be more than profitable.

 Ways to Improve Your ROAS

-Once you have calculated what your break-even ROAS is, you may find that it is higher than what your current ROAS is.
-Below are some steps you can take to improve your ROAS, although strategies differ depending on the advertising channel you’re using.
+After knowing what a good ROAS is for your brand and calculating your break-even ROAS, you may find that it is higher than your current ROAS.
+Now that we answered, “What is a good ROAS?”, below are some steps to improve your ROAS, although strategies differ depending on the advertising channel you’re using.

 1. Narrow Your Targeting

 Whether you’re advertising on Facebook, Google, or Amazon, you can narrow your reach to become more specific.
 If you are using search engine marketing, exact match keywords may be more expensive per click, but because you are reaching more relevant traffic, your conversion rate will be higher, thus lowering your customer acquisition costs and increasing your ROAS.

 In order to properly optimize your advertising strategy, you need to truly understand who it is you are marketing to.
 One of the best features of Facebook is the ability to create lookalike audiences.
 With this, you can target users who are more likely to make a purchase.